vmware/go-vcloud-director/CODING_GUIDELINES.md

 3. Implement the interface `QueryItem` (`filter_interface.go`), which requires a type localization (such as `type QueryMedia  types.MediaRecordType`)
 4. Add a clause to `resultsToQueryItems` (`filter_interface.go`)

+## Data inspection checkpoints

+Logs should not be cluttered with excessive detail.
+However, sometimes we need to provide such detail when hunting for bugs.

+We can introduce data inspection points, regulated by the environment variable `GOVCD_INSPECT`, which uses a convenient code to activate the inspection at different points.

+For example, we can mark the inspection points in the query engine with labels "QE1", "QE2", etc., in the network creation they will be "NET1", "NET2", etc, and then activate them using `GOVCD_INSPECT=QE2,NET1`.

+In the code, we use the function `dataInspectionRequested(code)` that will check whether the environment variable contains the  given code.

 ## Testing